 Dinner jackets could also come in dark colors, such as the above deep red jacket, in single- and double-breasted styles.
 The white dinner jacket over black pants was also a new look in the 1930s and one which screams Old Hollywood fashion.

 1930s Style Men’s Suit Fashions Today

 My advice to myself and anyone looking to recreate a 1930s suit look is to choose the pattern over the fit.
 It is not easy to find wide suits in a skinny suit world, so instead, look for a classic fitting suit with a distinctive but not in-your-face pattern.
 You can go with a single- or double-breasted suit (I prefer double).
 Mixing jackets and pants will be the easiest look to achieve when shopping at thrift stores.
 The current modern trend does favor patterned sport coats, but rarely matching pants.
 Luckily, all you need is a light pair of solid color pants and you’ll be ready for the 1930s.

-Here are two looks we recently put together for spring and summer 1930s event.
+Here are two looks we recently put together for a spring and summer 1930s event.